Constitution & by-laws

 (d) Collaborate with Office bearers to ensure that the decisions made are implemented to achieve sustainable growth of the association.

-(e) Ensure all Committee members are appointed in accordance with By-Laws.
-Otherwise, the advisory committee has the authority to dismiss any member.
+(e) Ensure all Committee appointments comply with the By-Laws.
+Otherwise, they may dismiss any member.

 (f) Works with the Batch Committee to recruit new members.

-(g) Will inspect and approve the outside professionals and consultants work proposed by office bearers.
+(g) Inspect and approve the outside professionals and consultants work proposed by office bearers.

 (h) Consult with members on their roles and help them assess their performance, individually and through an annual board self-assessment.